fibsifan/sap-ccv2-project-template/core-customize/README.md

 >       - `-PsolrVersion=9.2` set the solr version for the manifest.
 To check which versions are supported, see
 >         Third-Party compatibility of the [Update Release Notes][update] of your selected version.
 >       - `-PaccStorefrontEnabled` enable code generation for the deprecated accelerator storefront.
+>       - `-PazureCloudExtensionDisabled` disable the local usage of azure cloudhotfolders
 >
 > 5. Review the generated configuration in `hybris/config`, especially the `hybris/config/environment/*.properties`
 >    files and `localextensions.xml` (search for `TODO:` comments)